planetfederal/workshops/workshops/geogig/doc/source/cmd/commit.rst

 Committing the change
 ~~~~~~~~~~~~~~~~~~~~~

 Now we will want to commit this change.
-While the change was made in the database, **GeoGig is not yet aware of the change.** The process for making a change with GeoGig is: **Import, Add, Commit**.
+While the change was made in the file, **GeoGig is not yet aware of the change.** The process for making a change with GeoGig is: **Import, Add, Commit**.
 We will perform all of those steps now.

 #.
 On a terminal in the repository, type the following command: